All Episodes

 Senator Dick Durbin was not there.

-He was in Peoria, and he was telling the VFW in Peoria that he didn't do anything wrong except hurt people's feelings, and that his words were misinterpreted, and it's really those people's fault.
+He was in Peoria, and he was telling the VFW in Peoria that he didn't do anything wrong except hurt people's feelings and that his words were misinterpreted and it's really those people's fault.

 Republicans and Democrats alike fear the prison is hurting our image.

-This is just getting so frustrated.
+This is just getting so frustrating.

 Now, theoretically, ladies and gentlemen, Zarkawi is operating in Iraq, right?